ga-wdi-boston/wdi_7_angular_assessment/README.md

 ### Question 1

-Complete the following code so that the sum of num1 and num2 is displayed.
+Complete the following code so that the sum of num1 and num2 is displayed

 `<p ng-init="numbers = {num1: 5, num2: 10}">The sum goes here</p>`